-The current course outline contains three special focus blocks: 1) Pandemics and Emerging Disease, 2) Vaccines, 3) Antibody Engineering and Therapies.
+The current course outline contains three special focus blocks; 1) Pandemics and Emerging Disease, 2) Vaccines, 3) Antibody Engineering and Therapies.

 All three special focus areas will be introduced in the first weeks of lectures to provide the students with an overview of the potential topics for further study.
-Students will then be encouraged to meet early and frequently with the course coordinator to discuss and define potential report topics and will be required to schedule a formal meeting with the course coordinator to finalize a report topic by the end of the 9th week (Nov 5th) of lectures.
-Additionally, three lecture slots have been reserved virtual check in and mentorship for group work.
-During these time slots, students are expected to join the Zoom session during their assigned timeslot to discuss progress with the instructor/TA.
+Students will then be encouraged to meet early and frequently with the course coordinator to discuss and define potential report topics and will be required to schedule a formal meeting with the course coordinator to finalize a report topic by the end of the 9th week (Nov 3th) of lectures.
+Additionally, three lecture slots have been reserved in-person check in and mentorship for group work.
+During these time slots, students are expected discuss progress with the instructor/TA.
 These virtual meetings allow the students direct access to the instructor and TA and will serve to keep the research projects progressing in accordance with expected timelines.
-During these progress meetings will contribute towards the overall grade of the small group report.
+During these three time slots, each group is required to meet with the instructor and an evaluation of these progress meetings will contribute towards the overall grade of the small group report.
 It is anticipated that an additional 10-12 hours of group study and preparation time would be required to produce a report worthy of a high grade.

 Students will select a topic that corresponds to a special focus area but will be expected to expand their selected topic beyond the scope of the course text and lectures.
-Potential research topics might include:
+Potential research topics might include;